jamesabel/awsimple/README.md

 ## Discussion

+AWS's "serverless" resources offer many benefits.
+You only pay for what you use, easily scale, and generally have high performance and availability.

 While AWS has many varied services with extensive flexibility, using it for more straight-forward applications is sometimes a daunting task.
-There are access modes that are probably not requried and some default behaviors are not best for common usages.  `awsimple` aims to create a higher level API to AWS services (such as S3 and DynamoDB) to improve programmer productivity.
+There are access modes that are probably not requried and some default behaviors are not best for common usages.  `awsimple` aims to create a higher level API to AWS services (such as S3, DynamoDB, and SQS) to improve programmer productivity.

 ## S3